BinderAndreas/unilife/README.md

 ## **Notes**

-- Use functional components and hooks to create their projects.
+- Use functional components and hooks to create your projects.
 - Dynamically add child components
 - Show and hide some elements on screen, conditional rendering
 - Filter data and show only relevant content
 - Include form as a contact form
-- Implement a search function

 ## Resources
 - [Link to API](https://unilife-server.herokuapp.com)